blbadger/blbadger.github.io/neural-networks3.md

 y=10d
 $$

 we can test whether any layer forms an embedding on the inputs of this dataset by observing the correlation between the desired metric ($y$) for pairs of input examples versus some distance metric, say $L^2$, on the activations of a hidden layer.
-Choosing the last hidden layer, we have
+Choosing the last hidden layer, we have the following

 ![deep learning embedding]({{https://blbadger.github.io}}neural_networks/linear_control_embedding_distance.png)

+{% include youtube.html id='YZJ3iokAzgk' %}

 Thus we observe a correlation between desired metric and hidden layer $L^2$ distance indicates that indeed the last hidden layer has formed a 20-dimensional embedding on the input.
 This is also the case when we apply the same model architecture to the non-linear control